 Although other DNP programs may offer similar coursework, the dedicated Bradley faculty are passionate about developing the next generation of nurse leaders and are committed to helping students succeed and advance their nursing careers.

-Drawing from a broad range of clinical, professional and educational experiences, faculty work hard to ensure that their students are equipped with the right tools and knowledge base to thrive in their chosen health care environment.
+Drawing from a broad range of clinical, professional and educational experiences, faculty works hard to ensure that their students are equipped with the right tools and knowledge base to thrive in their chosen health care environment.
 Additionally, in 2017 the U.S. News & World Report ranked Bradley University sixth among Midwest regional universities.

 Bradley University’s online program supports students from all over the country from a variety of learning backgrounds and current life situations.
-Many of the program’s students live across the country, yet still benefit from the coursework and faculty insight.
+Many of the program’s students live across the country, yet still, benefit from the coursework and faculty insight.
 Within the classroom itself, the diverse background of the students ensures that the online learning environment remains unique and insightful for each degree seeker.

 Prospective students interested in learning more about the numerous benefits of obtaining a doctoral degree in nursing should consider Bradley University’s online DNP program.
-The program’s flexibility and intensive coursework supports students already working in the nursing field or future nurses hoping to make a difference in the health care industry.
+The program’s flexibility and intensive coursework support students already working in the nursing field or future nurses hoping to make a difference in the healthcare industry.
 Contact a Bradley representative today to hear more about the excellent faculty or insightful curriculum offerings, such as in the areas of health care policy, organizational management practices and professionalism in the workplace.